City of White Rock Human Resources Frequently Asked Questions

 Submissions are kept on file for twelve (12) months from the date of receipt.

-17. Does the City require potential candidates to undergo a criminal record check?
+17. Does the City require potential candidates to undergo a Police Information Check?

 This requirement varies by position and will be outlined when required in the job posting.

 18. When are seasonal career opportunities advertised?